 Groups meet on an ongoing basis for structured discussion and to present audio or video recordings of sessions.
 The creation of an encouraging and mutually supportive learning environment is the highest priority.
 We often break into impromptu role plays improvised around a particular intervention or to help the therapist access his/her own internal processes that are activated in the treatment relationship.
 Anyone who has completed an externship is eligible to attend.
 Group consultation may also utilize live, bug-in-the-ear consultation with the therapist getting moment by moment feedback on key skills and processes.
 For therapists willing to take a chance, the learning opportunity is powerful and unmatched.

 There is no substitute for one-on-one consultation.
 In the context of a supportive, collaborative alliance you have the opportunity to get direct, case-specific feedback on case formulation and technique, with suggestions for how to intervene more effectively from an EFT perspective.
 To begin, we’ll discuss how you learn best and your learning goals; and we’ll monitor your learning objectives and overall progress.
-Therapists are asked to bring a recording of a recent session and the completed Session Note form to provide a brief background of the couple, case formulation and specific goals for the consultation.
+Therapists are asked to bring a recording of a recent session and the completed Case Consultation Form to provide a brief background of the couple, case formulation and specific goals for the consultation.
 Therapists should obtain a signed consent from their couple for the sharing of clinical material in consultation.
-Consultation can be done in-person or long distance via video conference and may include up to 2 therapists..
+If you will be sending your recording to ICEEFT as part of the certification process, your clients must sign the ICEEFT consent form.
+Consultation can be done in-person or long distance via video conference and may include up to 2 therapists.

 Key principles of EFT clinical supervision:

-A positive working alliance between the supervisor and supervisee is fostered – safety enhances learning.
-Feedback to is clear, focused, supportive, and congruent with supervisee’s stage of learning.
+· A positive working alliance between the supervisor and supervisee is fostered – safety enhances learning.
+Feedback is clear, focused, supportive, and congruent with supervisee’s stage of learning.